Fox News correspondent hospitalised after being injured in Kyiv

 “Well, let me first say, your colleague, Benjamin Hall, I know there’s not final reports yet or we would wait for your news organization to confirm those but our thoughts, the president’s thoughts, our administration’s thoughts are with him, his family and all of you at Fox News as well,” she said.

-Mr Hall is a British journalist working for Fox News who has been covering the invasion of Ukraine on the ground in the war-torn country.
+Mr Hall is a British journalist working for US network Fox News who has been covering the invasion of Ukraine on the ground in the war-torn country.

 News of his injuries come just days after he clashed with Fox News colleague Greg Gutfeld over comments he had made about the situation in Ukraine.